-A professional education course dealing with strategies for teaching history-social science in the secondary school using the guidelines set in the respective California Common Core State Standards for K-12 public schools and the English Language Development Standards.
-The course is constructed to meet California Commission on Teacher Credentialing program standards for preparation for teaching history social-science, including instruction in how to connect essential facts and information to broad themes, concepts and principles; how to connect history-social science content to current or future issues; how cultural perspectives inform and influence understandings of history; and how to select and use age-appropriate primary and secondary documents and artifacts to help students understand a historical period, event, region, or culture.
-At least ninety (90) hours, including those in ED520, ED550 and ED560, of history-social science classroom observations and fieldwork required.
-(Course fee \$30).
+A professional education course dealing with strategies for teaching history/social science in the secondary school using the guidelines set in the respective California State Standards (Common Core) for K-12 public schools, including working with English learners and students with special needs.
+The course is constructed to meet California Commission on Teacher Credentialing program standards for preparation for teaching history and social science, including instruction in how to connect essential facts and information to broad themes, concepts and principles; how to connect history/social science content to current or future issues; how cultural perspectives inform and influence understandings of history; and how to select and use age-appropriate primary and secondary documents and artifacts to help students understand a historical period, event, region, or culture.
+At least ninety (90) hours, including those in ED520, ED550, and ED560, of history/ social science classroom observations and fieldwork required.
 Prerequisites: Admission to the Single Subject Credential Program.
 Concurrent enrollment in all fieldwork semester courses.

-ED540d: English: Teaching Strategies in the Secondary School (5)
+ED540d Teaching Strategies in the Secondary School - English (5)

-A professional education course dealing with strategies for teaching English in the secondary school using the guidelines set in the respective California Common Core State Standards for K-12 public schools and the English Language Development Standards.
-The course is constructed to meet California Commission on Teacher Credentialing program standards for preparation for teaching English, including instruction in how to understand, plan, design, and implement instruction that includes the following:
+A professional education course dealing with strategies for teaching English in the secondary school using the guidelines set in the respective California State Standards (Common Core) for K-12 public schools, including working with English learners and students with special needs.
+The course is constructed to meet

-- •Word analysis, fluency, and systematic vocabulary development, as evidenced by the use of phonological, morphological, and derivational systems of orthographic development. - •Reading comprehension, including promoting students' ability to access grade-level texts of increasing depth and complexity and activate background knowledge, make connections, synthesize information, and evaluate texts. - •Purposes and characteristics of the major genres of literature. - •Literary response and analysis and critique of texts and media for point of view, bias, power, validity, truthfulness, persuasive techniques, and appeal to both friendly and critical audiences. - •Writing instruction (inclusive of the writing process) on conventions, domains (i.e., response to literature, informational, persuasive, and technical), research, and applications that allow students to produce complex texts. - Academic language development emphasizing discourse that leads to the production of complex texts. - •Incorporation of technology into language arts as a tool for conducting research.
+California Commission on Teacher Credentialing program standards for preparation for teaching English, including instruction in how to understand, plan, design, and implement instruction that includes the following:

-- •Strategies and systematic guidance so that students select texts for reinforcement of independent reading habits. - Opportunities for listening and speaking, including comprehension, organization and delivery of oral communication, and analysis and evaluation of oral and media communications. - •Instruction in speaking applications, including gradelevel genres and their characteristics.
+- Word analysis, fluency, and systematic vocabulary development, as evidenced by the use of phonological, morphological, and derivational systems of orthographic development. - Reading comprehension, including promoting students' ability to access grade-level texts of increasing depth and complexity and activate background knowledge, make connections, synthesize information, and evaluate texts. - Purposes and characteristics of the major genres of literature. - Literary response and analysis and critique of texts and media for point of view, bias, power, validity, truthfulness, persuasive techniques, and appeal to both friendly and critical audiences. - Writing instruction (inclusive of the writing process) on conventions, domains (i.e., response to literature, informational, persuasive, and technical), research, and applications that allow students to produce complex texts. - Academic language development emphasizing discourse that leads to the production of complex texts. - Incorporation of technology into language arts as a tool for conducting research. - Strategies and systematic guidance so that students select texts for reinforcement of independent reading habits. - Opportunities for listening and speaking, including comprehension, organization and delivery of oral communication, and analysis and evaluation of oral and media communications. - Instruction in speaking applications, including grade-level genres and their characteristics.

-At least ninety (90) hours, including those in ED520, ED550 and ED560, of English classroom observations and fieldwork required.
-(Course fee \$30).
+At least ninety (90) hours, including those in ED520, ED550, and ED560, of English classroom observations and fieldwork required.
 Prerequisites: Admission to the Single Subject Credential Program.
 Concurrent enrollment in all fieldwork semester courses.

-ED540f: Music: Teaching Strategies in the Secondary School (5)
+ED540f Teaching Strategies in the Secondary School - Music (5)